taz1988/aws-practice-for-associate-developer/autoScalingDemo/README.md

 * http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/WorkingWithSQS.html
 * https://github.com/aws/aws-sdk-java/tree/master/src/samples

-## Auto scaling witch docker images
+## Auto scaling with docker images

 **Business scenario:** It is the same, as the first case, but we want to use docker images for the simpler release.